 If you live in the UK, the chances are that you’ve experienced the crazy snow we’ve had this past week.
-Every time it seemed to be letting up or like we’d missed the latest flurry, there it came again, heavier than ever.
+Every time it seemed to be letting up, there it came again, heavier than ever.
 Welcome to “Off peak” wedding season!

 Whilst snow days are all well and good if you can have one, for people who still need to get to work regardless, they’re a bit of a nightmare.
-And those job roles span all kinds of professions.
-From the nurses, doctors and paramedics out saving lives through to the people out gritting the roads to try and keep us safe on the roads.
+Those job roles span all kinds of professions.
+From the nurses, doctors and paramedics out saving lives through to the people out gritting the roads to try and keep us safe.

 Then there are people like us, wedding photographers.
 Our job isn’t life or death by any means, but you can bet that we’d be missed if we didn’t show up.
-So snow days are far from ideal for us.
+Snow days are far from ideal for us.
 Regardless of what the weather is doing we absolutely have to be there.
 Regardless of how treacherous the roads are or how cold it is, we have to be there.
-It doesn’t matter what the circumstances are, unless you’re physically incapacitated and unable to shoot a wedding yourself, you have to be there.
+It doesn’t matter what the circumstances are.
+Unless you’re physically incapacitated and unable to shoot a wedding yourself, you have to be there.

 Discounts for “Off peak” dates?

 This morning as I was preparing our kit for our next wedding.
 Whilst packing extra supplies and stuff to help us battle snow, something occurred to me.
-So many couples actually expect us to discount weddings at this time of year.
-They expect us and other suppliers to work for less at this time of year because it’s “out of season”.
+So many couples actually expect suppliers to discount weddings at this time of year.
+They expect and suppliers to work for less at this time of year because it’s “out of season”.

 So i’d like to just address something.
-There is a reason that “out of season” exists.
 There is a reason that there is a peak season and in turn an off peak season.

 Off peak dates are “off peak” because they are less desirable to the majority of people.
 There is therefore less demand for them.
 The reason that there is less demand for them is because you’re hedging your bets a little and accepting that there are more “risks” associated with getting married at that time of year.
 It’s likely to be colder for example.
 It may be more likely to rain.
 It may be that the sun sets much earlier in the day so you’re forced to have an earlier ceremony than you may have liked.

-Or, as we’re seeing at the moment there is an increased risk of freak weather.
-At the moment it’s snow and ice, but it could be the extreme wind we also have most winters now or the flooding that effects so many areas.
+As we’re seeing at the moment there is an increased risk of freak weather too.
+At the moment it’s snow and ice, but it could be the extreme wind or the flooding we have seen in previous years.
 In essence there’s an increased risk of weather conditions that make the process of hosting a wedding more complicated.

 Accepting the risks

 Whilst you may be happy to accept the increased risks with relatively little impact to yourselves directly, you do also need to accept that the suppliers you commission will also be dealing with those increased risks.
-They will be dealing with the pit falls of choosing an out of season wedding date.
+They will be dealing with the potential complications associated an out of season wedding date.
 Your hair and makeup artist for example will have a much more difficult job trying to get you all ready without any natural light.
 It’s still dark until silly o ‘clock on a winter morning, so that’s a struggle in itself.
-Your florist may have to pay increased rates to get flowers delivered close to Christmas, or have to source an entirely different supplier altogether.
+Your florist may have to pay increased rates to get flowers delivered close to Christmas.
+They may have to source an entirely different supplier altogether.

 Wedding venues have set a dangerous president for small businesses

-Wedding venues have set an (annoying) unrealistic president by offering huge price cuts for out of season dates and in turn couples now seem to expect everyone to do this.
+Wedding venues have set an unrealistic when it comes to “Off peak” dates.
+As the first point of contact for many couples, venue offering huge price cuts have resulted in many couples now expecting all suppliers to follow suit.
 The reason venues can offer such big discounts is because their role changes very little no matter what.
 Many employ full time staff, so wages are being paid regardless of whether they have a wedding on or not.
 Buildings are being cleaned and maintained and heated regardless.
 It’s therefore in their best interests to have as many weddings on the go as possible throughout the year.
-If they can host 40 summer weddings at £8000 each, and 30 winter weddings at £5000 each, it’s better than hosting 50 summer weddings at £8000 and having an empty premises and staff twiddling their thumbs November-March.

 Furthermore, everyone comes to them.
 They are hiring their space, something that will be there come rain or shine.
 If it rains, things move inside.
 They don’t have to worry about coordinating 150 guests into a small room for a group photo.
-They don’t have to worry about trying to apply natural looking make up to 8 bridesmaids in a gloomy side room.
+Nor do they have to worry about trying to apply natural looking make up to 8 bridesmaids in a gloomy side room.
 They don’t have to worry about travelling 50 miles to a wedding during a red weather warning.
-That’s not to say that venues do not have a lot to contend with too, just that their businesses are very different to many small sole traders.
+That’s not to say that venues do not have a lot to contend with too.
+I am just making the point that their role is very different to that of many small sole traders.

 Then the shooting itself is more difficult throughout the day.
 I wont bore you with specifics, but i’m sure you can appreciate how much our plans may need to change if the areas you were going to use for photographs are flooded or icy.
 Or how much less time you may have to capture everything you need if the ceremony is pushed back by an hour due to guests being caught up in snow and arriving late.